blab/cartography/docs/index.md

 The Between vs Within clade KDE Density Plots visually represent how well Euclidean distances can distinguish virus genomes from different clades.
 In other words, it describes the probability that a certain Euclidean distance can be used to classify a given pair of genomes as within vs between clades.
-The smaller the overlap between the two curves presented per clade relationship, the higher the relative probability that the embedding will accurately predict if two strains with any specific distance is a between or within clade relationship.
+The larger the median ratio between the two curves presented per clade relationship, the higher the relative probability that the embedding will accurately predict if two strains with any specific distance is a between or within clade relationship.
 To create this plot, the matrix of euclidean distances for each embedding was flattened, and each comparison was labeled as a “within clade” or “between clade” comparison using the clade assignments from the .json build of the tree.
 KDE plots were made using [seaborn](https://seaborn.pydata.org/) , separated by clade status and euclidean distance on the y axis.